You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 If there is a “correct way” to come to Nashville, Young is textbook.
 He has established himself as a student of the craft of songwriting, securing coveted co-writes with Zac Brown Band, Lee Brice, Dave Gibson, Steven Williams and Stephen Allen Davis.
 He earned the respect of Nashville because of his pointed, damn-near-perfect lyrics

 Young’s first single “Could You Love Me Again” hit radio in February of 2013, and his army of fans have been buzzing about it for months.
 His YouTube channel has over a million views, the video for “Could You Love Me Again” went viral, garnering 100,000 views in its first week.
-Young's next single "I Carry It With Me" is a duo with fellow Carolina crooner and long time friend Lee Brice, and is set to release in September.
+Young's next single "I Carry It With Me" is a duo with fellow Carolina crooner and long time friend Lee Brice.

-Young has been pounding the pavement this year as he embarked on a 55 city Honky Tonkin' University Tour that began at the beginning of February, and is now a part of the Bud Light ROWDYLOUD Tour, hitting 36 cities in the Summer and Fall.
-His tenacious touring has established Young as one of Nashville's hottest up-and-comers and his fan base is building everyday, now with over 50,000 likes on his Facebook music page.
+Young has been pounding the pavement this year as he embarked on a 55 city Honky Tonkin' University Tour that began at the beginning of February 2013, and The Bud Light ROWDYLOUD Tour, hitting 66 cities in the Summer and Fall 2013.
+His tenacious touring has established Young as one of Nashville's hottest up-and-comers and his fan base is building everyday, now with over 60,000 likes on his Facebook music page.

 Check out Ricky at www.facebook.com/RYmusic, www.rickyyoung.com, and twitter @RickyYoungMusic.